Skip to main content

 Interest Approach – Engagement

-1. Pass out a Utah Box to each student.
+1. Pass out a Utah Agricultural Activity Map to each student.

-2. Ask students to look at the map on the box and share what they notice about the state of Utah.
-(Shape of Utah, the different counties, where they live, etc.)
+2. Ask students to look at the map and share what they notice about the state of Utah.
+(Shape of Utah, the different counties, where they live, etc.) Ask the following questions to lead a class discussion:

-3. Lead a class discussion about the state of Utah and have students share what they may already know about Utah.
+3. Continue the class discussion about the state of Utah and have students share facts they may already know about Utah.
 Consider sharing some of the following facts:

 • The state capital is Salt Lake City.